alexspringer/FoolsMate/README.md

 Now the server is running on localhost:3000 and the client is running on exp:://localhost:19000 Enjoy the app!

 Now a QR code should appear in the new browser tab opened by the previous step.
 On iOS, simply open your camera app and scan the QR code.
 Press the pop up and the JavaScript bundle will be downloaded and executed on your device!
 For Android, navigate to the expo client app.
 Under the projects tab, press Scan QR code, and repeat the steps done on iOS.

+## Project structure

+For anyone wishing to build off the current build of Foolsmate, the current structure of the project is as follows:

+Foolsmate/Backend - This is where the foolsmate server lives.
+Client applications will communicate with the server to send information to other clients.
+For example, the server handles telling clients about active games, and informs clients of moves that their opponent makes during a game.

+Foolsmate/Screens - If you are looking to add new screens to the app, they should go here.

+Foolsmate/Components - If you are looking to add a new component that will be used repeatedly throughout the app, it should go here.

+Foolsmate/assets - Any external images, sounds, or other assets that the project needs should go here.